albertoavi/fooapp/README.md

-# FooApp is fullstack typescript application for learning purpose
+# FooApp is a gitfullstack typescript application for learning purpose

 It's an insane choice.